 By the end of the course, you will have enough knowledge and confidence to start writing your own sketches for the Arduino.

-Before starting, you will need the following hardware and basic Arduino knowledge.
+Before starting the Arduino programming course, you will need the following hardware and basic Arduino knowledge.

 Before starting, you will need to know the basics on how to use your Arduino, such as loading new sketches to it and connecting some basic electronic components to it.